Juan O'Gorman: Later work

 O'Gorman built and designed his own house in the suburb of Pedregal, which was part built structure part natural cave, which is known as "The Cave House" from 1953 to 1956.
 It was decorated with mosaics throughout.
-It was demolished in 1969.
+Due to financial reasons O'Gorman sold the house to the Mexican sculptor Helen Escobedo in 1969, with the promise that the house would be preserved in its original state.
+However the house was partially demolished and modified, later transformed into a music school without a clear preservation plan for O'Gorman's architectural legacy.

 His paintings often treated Mexican history, landscape, and legends.
 A mural commission in Pátzcuaro, Michoacan resulted in the huge "La historia de Michoacán" in the Biblioteca Pública Gertrudis Bocanegra in a former church.
 He painted the murals in the Independence Room in Mexico City's Chapultepec Castle, and the huge murals of his own 1952 Central Library of the National Autonomous University of Mexico, designed with Gustavo Saavedra and Juan Martínez de Velasco.

 In 1959, together with fellow artists, Raúl Anguiano, Jesús Guerrero Galván, and Carlos Orozco Romero, O'Gorman founded the militant Unión de Pintores y Grabadores de México (Mexican Painters and Engravers Union).

 Death

-O'Gorman was found dead at his home of suicide at age 76, on 17 January 1982.
+O'Gorman was found dead at his home of suicide at age 76, on 18 January 1982.
 Authorities believe the artist grew despondent after being diagnosed with a heart ailment which curtailed his work.